 Drawing, scribbling and writing: why it’s good for children

 Drawing and scribbling lay the foundations for handwriting.
-Handwriting starts with scribbling and drawing then moves on to forming letters and words.
+Handwriting starts with scribbling and drawing and then moves on to forming letters and words.

 Handwriting is a complex skill that takes time to learn.
 To learn handwriting, children need to combine fine motor skills, language, memory and concentration.
 They also need to practise and follow instructions.